 The first and most critical step is to understand the inclusion is not an arm’s length concept or a bolt-on activity.
 Inclusion needs to be a fundamental part of your culture, one that is deeply embedded in your organisation’s culture from the very start.

 Look at the representation from the bottom to the top of your business.
 Look at how many women there are.
 Now, consider ages, genders, and race.
 Is there an imbalance anywhere?
 If there is, then it’s likely that you have some unconscious bias at work.
 Unconscious bias means that people in your organisation may not be being included equally, because they aren’t being seen equally.
 Most organisations have some form of unconditional bias in play.
 It’s important to accept the truth of it and build strategies to address it.

 A recent study by Gartner showed that only 31% of employees agree that their leaders promote an inclusive team environment.
 The same study showed that only 36% of diversity and inclusion leaders report that their organization has been effective at D&I initiatives.

-Listening is a much-underrated skills set in business, particularly so for leaders.
+Listening is a much-underrated skillset in business, particularly so for leaders.
 Work on active listening, and not just for the big and noisy feedback, but tune in to the nuance too.
 You might find gold in the whisperings.

 4. Drive Inclusion Through Employees Experience.

-The sense of belonging and well being your employees have directly correlates to how happy they are at work and therefore, how much they are prepared to show up and deliver for you and the business.
+The sense of belonging and well-being your employees have directly correlated to how happy they are at work and therefore, how much they are prepared to show up and deliver for you and the business.

-In recent years, the term Employee Experience has developed, which encompass everything your employees think, feels, and believes in, around their employment.
-It’s more than staff engagement, it’s about how your workplace impacts their physical, mental, and emotional well being.
-Building an employee experience with inclusion at the heart of it is a great way to drive the beginnings of a strong and long lasting culture.
+In recent years, the term Employee Experience has developed, which encompasses everything your employees think, feel, and believe in, around their employment.
+It’s more than staff engagement, it’s about how your workplace impacts their physical, mental, and emotional well-being.
+Building an employee experience with inclusion at the heart of it is a great way to drive the beginnings of a strong and long-lasting culture.